 What do we use gas for?

-We use gas for transport, for generating electricity and for heat (infographic: Energy in the Netherlands in 2019).
+We use gas for transport, for generating electricity and for heat (infographic: Energy in numbers 2020).
 Natural gas is still the most important source of energy for heating our homes and buildings.
 Natural gas also provides the high temperatures needed in industry.
 ONE-Dyas sees climate change as one of the greatest challenges of our generation.
 In the Netherlands, we are working hard on making our energy system more sustainable.
 The aim of this energy transition is to achieve a CO2-neutral energy supply by 2050.

 Why gas from the North Sea?

 With the closure of the Groningen field, it has become more important to extract natural gas from small fields.
 The GEMS project contributes to this.
 In a letter to the Dutch Lower House of Parliament, Minister Wiebes of the Ministry of Economic Affairs and Climate Policy indicated that he preferred producing gas from small fields to importing gas from abroad.
 Important arguments for this are that gas production from small fields in the Netherlands is less damaging to the climate than imported gas, contributes directly to the Dutch economy and provides greater security of supply for our energy.